What are the most spectacular roads in Canada?

 Kusawa Lake is a glacial blue lake located in the southern Yukon, a territory in Canada, located right outside of Whitehorse, near the British Columbia border.

-Hurley River Forest Service Road is the name of a mountainous journey on the southern part of British Columbia, in Canada.
-It’s quite steep in some spots and cliff hanging in others.
+Hurley River Forest Service Road is a mountainous drive in the southern part of British Columbia, Canada.
+It’s quite steep in some spots and cliff-hanging in others.
 Summer access only.
-A high clearance vehicle is required.
+A high-clearance vehicle is required.

 An iconic road to Kicking Horse Pass in the Canadian Rockies